 Saute the thinly peeled pieces of dudhi with some ghee, milk, sugar and cook it down until the milk is of the consistency you desire- basundi or rabdi.
 The final dish will have a lovely pinkish-yellow hue with rich-exotic aromas from cardamom and saffron.
 Top it off with pistachios or almonds or skip them for a delicious nut-free dessert.

 Here is a quick video:

-Here are some other delicous recipes for the versatile and nutrition packed dudhi/lauki/calabash/bottle gourd:
+Here are some other delicious recipes for the versatile and nutrition-packed dudhi/lauki/calabash/bottle gourd:

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.